-- Postpone all non-urgent dental treatment for: 1) patients with suspected or confirmed SARS-CoV-2 infection until they meet criteria to discontinue Transmission-Based Precautions and 2) patients who meet criteria for quarantine until they complete quarantine. - Dental care for these patients should only be provided if medically necessary.
-Follow all recommendations for care and placement for patients with suspected or confirmed SARS-CoV-2 infection. - o If a patient has a fever strongly associated with a dental diagnosis (e.g., pulpal and periapical dental pain and intraoral swelling are present) but no other symptoms consistent with COVID-19 are present, dental care can be provided following the practices recommended for routine health care during the pandemic. - When performing aerosol generating procedures on patients who are not suspected or confirmed to have SARS-CoV-2 infection, ensure that DHCP correctly wear the recommended PPE (including a NIOSH-approved N95 or equivalent or higher-level respirator in counties with substantial or high levels of transmission) and use mitigation methods such as four-handed dentistry, high evacuation suction, and dental dams to minimize droplet spatter and aerosols. - Commonly used dental equipment known to create aerosols and airborne contamination include ultrasonic scaler, high-speed dental handpiece, air/water syringe, air polishing, and air abrasion. - Dental treatment should be provided in individual patient rooms whenever possible. - For dental facilities with open floor plans, to prevent the spread of pathogens there should be: - o At least 6 feet of space between patient chairs. - Physical barriers between patient chairs.
-Easy-to-clean floor-to-ceiling barriers will enhance effectiveness of portable HEPA air filtration systems (check to make sure that extending barriers to the ceiling will not interfere with fire sprinkler systems). - o Operatories should be oriented parallel to the direction of airflow if possible. - Where feasible, consider patient orientation carefully, placing the patient's head near the return air vents, away from pedestrian corridors, and toward the rear wall when using vestibule-type office layouts. - Ensure to account for the time required to clean and disinfect operatories between patients when calculating your daily patient volume.
+- Postpone all non-urgent dental treatment for 1) patients with suspected or confirmed SARS-CoV-2 infection until they meet criteria to discontinue Transmission-Based Precautions and 2) patients who meet criteria for quarantine until they complete quarantine as described for healthcare settings above.
+Do not use community guidelines for isolation and quarantine, which are typically only for 5 days. - Dental care for these patients should only be provided if medically necessary.
+Follow all recommendations for care and placement for patients with suspected or confirmed SARS-CoV-2 infection. - o If a patient has a fever strongly associated with a dental diagnosis (e.g., pulpal and periapical dental pain and intraoral swelling are present) but no other symptoms consistent with COVID-19 are present, dental care can be provided following the practices recommended for routine health care during the pandemic. - When performing aerosol generating procedures on patients who are not suspected or confirmed to have SARS-CoV-2 infection, ensure that DHCP correctly wear the recommended PPE (including a NIOSH-approved N95 or equivalent or higher-level respirator in counties with substantial or high levels of transmission) and use mitigation methods such as four-handed dentistry, high evacuation suction, and dental dams to minimize droplet spatter and aerosols. - Commonly used dental equipment known to create aerosols and airborne contamination include ultrasonic scaler, high-speed dental handpiece, air/water syringe, air polishing, and air abrasion. - Dental treatment should be provided in individual patient rooms whenever possible. - For dental facilities with open floor plans, to prevent the spread of pathogens there should be: - At least 6 feet of space between patient chairs. - Physical barriers between patient chairs.
+Easy-to-clean floor-to-ceiling barriers will enhance effectiveness of portable HEPA air filtration systems (check to make sure that extending barriers to the ceiling will not interfere with fire sprinkler systems). - Operatories should be oriented parallel to the direction of airflow if possible. - Where feasible, consider patient orientation carefully, placing the patient's head near the return air vents, away from pedestrian corridors, and toward the rear wall when using vestibule-type office layouts. - Ensure to account for the time required to clean and disinfect operatories between patients when calculating your daily patient volume.